yayayayaka/check_borg/README.md

       description = "Run borg commands as super user (sudo)."
     }
   }
+  timeout = 1h

   vars.borg_dont_check_create_rc = false
   vars.borg_dont_check_purge_rc = false
   vars.borg_sudo = false
 ```

+You might want to monitor you first runs to check how much time the check takes
+to run. `borg check` can take some time on large repositories and if you reach
+the timeout icinga2 will kill the process and leave borg lock files in place.

 Once that is done, you need to define a service.
 Here is an example of a service
 you could declare: